State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: Single Loading with (2+1) REMPI

 \subsection{Quantum logic detection of $\mathbf{L^+=2}$}

 To demonstrate the capability of loading \Htwop in excited rotational states, we load a \Htwop ion with the REMPI laser tuned to the Q(2) resonance and probe characteristic transitions in its spin-rotation and Zeeman structure using QLS.
-See Appendix \ref{sec:spin-rot structure} for the spin-rotation/Zeeman structure and the probed transitions.
-For simplicity no spin-rotation/Zeeman state preparation is performed and only the spontaneously appearing QLS signal is observed, using the same protocol as in Section IV.\ of Ref.~\cite{holzapfel2025quantum}.
+See Appendix \ref{sec:spin-rot structure} for the spin-rotation and Zeeman structure and the probed transitions.
+For simplicity no spin-rotation-Zeeman state preparation is performed and only the spontaneously appearing QLS signal is observed, using the same protocol as in Sec.
+IV of Ref.~\cite{holzapfel2025quantum}.
 Examples of the QLS signal are shown in Fig. \ref{fig:qls}.
 We observe QLS signals over a duration of \qty{19}{\hour}.
-Similar to our experiments in $L^+=1$ in Ref.~\cite{holzapfel2025quantum}, the QLS signal disappears and reappears spontaneously.
-Here, we interpret this as changes in the spin-rotation/Zeeman state, driven not by collisions but a different, thus far unknown, disturbance.
-Potential causes are a weak ac magnetic field from the trap rf at \MHz{78.5} which off-resonantly drives magnetic dipole transitions in the spin-rotation structure and/or the QLS operations leading to leakage to other spin-rotation/Zeeman states.
+Similar to our experiments for $L^+=1$ in Ref.~\cite{holzapfel2025quantum}, the QLS signal disappears and reappears spontaneously.
+Here, we interpret this as changes in the spin-rotation-Zeeman state, driven not by collisions but by a different, thus far unknown disturbance.
+Potential causes are a weak ac magnetic field from the trap rf at \MHz{78.5} which offresonantly (detuning of about \SI{20}{\mega\hertz}) drives magnetic dipole transitions in the spin-rotation structure and/or the QLS operations leading to leakage to other spin-rotation-Zeeman states.

+In other molecular ion QLS experiments, the loss of the QLS signal has be attributed to rotational-state changes caused by thermal radiation \cite{chaffee2025high} and Raman scattering \cite{sinhal2020quantum}.
+These mechanisms are unlikely for our setup.
+Pure rovibrational transitions are dipole forbidden for homonuclear diatomic molecules such as \HtwopNoSpace.
+Raman scattering should be suppressed due to the large detuning and should populate also other rovibrational states.
+This would cause diffusion over the rovibrational manifold with a low probability of rescattering into the measured state and thus a low probability of the QLS signal reappearing.
+Chaffee \etal \cite{chaffee2025high} observed a dependence of the rotational-state loss rate on the experimental duty cycle, potentially indicating off-resonant effects from the QLS operations and motivating a similar study with our system.